 - Technology Toolkit for Telecommuting and Remote Work: There are many collaboration tools now available to support our distributed workplace including instant messaging, Google Drive, Box and video conferencing.
 UIT developed a toolkit to help teams stay connected no matter where your office may be.

 - Video Conferencing Etiquette: Whether you're working on main campus or telecommuting, you're likely using video conferencing to conduce more virtual meetings.
 To ensure virtual meetings are productive and inclusive of all participants, it's important to establish virtual meeting etiquette, for example, make it a rule that cameras are turned on during meetings so teams can see each other while they meet.

 Resources for managing a virtual team

-- University IT maintains productivity and collaboration tools that can assist your team, including file sharing, instant messaging and video conferencing.
-Support and training for IT issues is available through email, phone and an online knowledge base.
+- Support and training: University IT provides support and training through email, phone and an online knowledge base.
 The Stanford community can register for courses and programs on a variety of computing topics, and may be eligible to rent training facilities.

 - Lynda.com offers a wide range of videos on topics from Managing Virtual Teams to Time Management: Working from Home.